Pioneer Square station (Sound Transit): Services

-In addition to light rail service, Pioneer Square station is adjacent to several surface bus stops near its entrances, served by King County Metro, Community Transit, and Sound Transit Express routes.
-Two of Metro's RapidRide lines, the D Line to Ballard and the E Line on Aurora Avenue North to Shoreline, terminate in Pioneer Square.
+The station is near Colman Dock and Pier 50, the main ferry terminals for Seattle.
+Colman Dock is served by Washington State Ferries routes to Bainbridge Island and Bremerton; Kitsap Fast Ferries and King County Water Taxi both use Pier 50, a passenger-only ferry terminal.
+Pioneer Square station is also adjacent to several surface bus stops near its entrances, served by King County Metro and Sound Transit Express routes.
+Metro's RapidRide system connects the area to West Seattle on the C Line, Ballard on the D Line, the Aurora Avenue corridor on the E Line, and Burien on the H Line.
 The area is also served by several east–west bus routes that travel towards First Hill, the Central District, and Leschi.
+Regional and express routes use 2nd Avenue and 4th Avenue, with stops near James Street; these include Sound Transit Express service to Federal Way and Pierce County.
 During disruptions to light rail service, King County Metro also runs a special route between all light rail stations that stops on 3rd Avenue between Jefferson and James streets to serve Pioneer Square station.

-Pioneer Square station is also the main entry to Colman Dock and Pier 50, connecting to Washington State Ferries service to Bainbridge Island and Bremerton; Kitsap Fast Ferries service to Bremerton; and King County Water Taxi service to West Seattle and Vashon Island.
 A proposed Seattle Streetcar line would serve a stop at 1st Avenue and Yesler Way, one block from the station's Prefontaine Park entrance.

 From 2009 to 2019, several bus routes also ran in the tunnel alongside Link light rail.
 The final set of bus routes in the tunnel were divided into three bays by their outbound direction: Bay A was served by three routes heading north toward Northgate and the University District and east towards Kirkland (routes 41, 74, and 255); Bay C was served by three routes heading south through the SODO Busway toward Kent and Renton (routes 101, 102, and 150); and Bay D was served by one route heading east via Interstate 90 to Bellevue (Sound Transit Express route 550).
 The bus routes were relocated in March 2019 to new stops on 2nd, 3rd, and 5th avenues to serve Pioneer Square and the surrounding area.